ignis05/baro-save-tools/README.md

 ### Current crew list

 -  shows list of AI crewmates
+-  edit character's name, job, skills or raw xml
 -  remove crewmates with "X" button
 -  upload CharacterData.xml to import human characters from multiplayer games as bots
+-  import new character from xml data

 ### Other tools